top of page

 * * *

-SIDE EFFECTS: Mouth and throat irritation, stomach ache, constipation, hallucinations, excitability/nervousness, delirium, skin irritation, photosensitivity (skin reaction to light), low blood pressure, cardiac problems (overdose), depression
+SIDE EFFECTS: Mouth and throat irritation, stomach ache, constipation, hallucinations, excitability/nervousness, delirium, skin irritation, photosensitivity (skin reaction to light), low blood pressure, cardiac problems (overdose), depression, certain ventricular arrhythmias (also considered to prevent some types of these)

 FORMS: Linament, capsules, extracts, tea (bulk), powder, tincture, eye balm, cream